microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-fundamentals-checklist.md

 # ML Fundamentals checklist

 This checklist helps ensure that our ML projects meet our ML Fundamentals.
-The items below are not sequential, but rather organised by different parts of an ML project.
+The items below are not sequential, but rather organized by different parts of an ML project.

 ## Data Quality and Governance